tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/index.md

 The REST APIs fall into the following categories:

-- [Azure Resource Manager APIs](#azure-resource-manager): these generally have `/providers/Microsoft.EventHub/` as part of the request URI.
+- **Azure Resource Manager**: these APIs have `/providers/Microsoft.EventHub/` as part of the request URI.
-- [Event Hubs service, or "run-time" APIs](#event-hubs-service): these have `<namespaceName>.servicebus.windows.net/` in the request URI.
+- **Event Hubs service, or "run-time"**: APIs with `<namespaceName>.servicebus.windows.net/` in the request URI.
-- ["Classic" or RDFE management APIs](#classic-management): with `management.core.windows.net` in the URI.
+- **"Classic" or RDFE management**: these APIs have `management.core.windows.net` in the URI.
+Event Hubs does not have RDFE REST APIs at this time.

 ## REST operation groups